Building:Richcraft Hall, Room 4212

 In 2022, I was awarded the Faculty of Public Affairs’ Teaching Excellence Award in recognition of my commitment to student satisfaction, engagement and support, along with curriculum development.

-I also supervise graduate and undergraduate students on a wide range of projects and topics, such as: age and gendered practices on Instagram, postfeminist pop culture, decolonial news and art representations, gaming culture and geek masculinity.
+I also supervise undergraduate and graduate students on a wide range of projects and topics, such as: age and gendered practices on Instagram, postfeminist pop culture, decolonial news and art, and gaming culture and geek masculinity.
+I regularly work with undergraduate students through the Students as Partners Program and mentor graduate Research Assistants with hands-on research training.
+I welcome expressions of interest re: supervision from MA Communication students who are pursuing Major Research Essays.

 Publications